Speech Dispatcher

 sudo apt install speech-dispatcher-rhvoice

-# List all voices in RHVoice module (high quality)
+# List all voices in RHVoice module (high quality) - Remove default values before

 spd-say -o rhvoice -L